 WHAT ARE LIBERTY DOLLARS

-Liberty Dollars are Negotiable Warehouse Receipts that are secured by tanglible assets that are valued in comparison to a specific quantity of .999 Fine Silver stored in a secure facility.
+Liberty Dollars are Negotiable Warehouse Receipts that are secured by tanglible assets that are valued in comparison to a specific quantity of .999 Fine Silver, and all assets are stored in a secure facility.
 Since they are redeemable by the Bearer on demand, they are considered legal negotiable instruments.
-Most Silver Certificates are used to secure credit, but they can lawfully be used as a medium of exchange, since the act of giving one that is redeemable by the Bearer to another person transfers ownership of the goods they represent to that person, who can then claim and take possession of them at any time.
+Most Warehouse Receipts are used to secure credit, but they can lawfully be used as a medium of exchange, since the act of giving one that is redeemable by the Bearer to another person instantly transfers ownership of the goods they represent to that person, who can then claim and take possession of them at any time.
 Our Warehouse Receipts permit the Bearer to redeem any item available in the warehouse(s) at any time, so the value they have remains constant.

-This makes them fully acceptable and legal as a form of money.
-However, the actual silver itself, regardless of size, shape or design, cannot legally be used in this way.
+This makes them fully acceptable and lawful as a form of money.
+However, actual silver itself, regardless of size, shape or design, cannot legally be used in this way.
 This is because of Counterfeiting Laws that specify that only the government or its authorized representative can make and distribute money made of metal, and for anyone else to do so is a crime.
-The law specifically allows the use of Negotiable Silver Certificates, however, and this is the foundation of the new Liberty Dollars.
+The same law specifically allows the use of Negotiable Warehouse Receipts, however, and this is the foundation of the new Liberty Dollars.

 Acceptance of Liberty Dollars is entirely voluntary, and it is important to know that is not Legal Tender, and most banks will not accept them for deposit at all at this time.
 They cannot be used to pay any debt or taxes to any government, including local governments, at this time.
-However, they are perfectly legal for use as a medium of exchange for any other lawful purpose, because they are lawful Negotiable Silver Certificates.
+However, they are perfectly legal for use as a medium of exchange for any other lawful purpose, because they are lawful Negotiable Warehouse Receipts.

-A Silver Certificate is a document of title which states that the Bearer (whoever has it in his or her possession) is entitled to receive the item stored in the warehouse, for which it was given, upon demand (just by asking for it and presenting the Silver Certificate).
-This means that anyone who holds Liberty Dollars owns the silver that backs it, and can take physical possession of that silver at any time.
+A Warehouse Receipt is a document of title which states that the Bearer (whoever has it in his or her possession) is entitled to receive the item stored in the warehouse for which it was given upon demand (just by asking for it and presenting the Warehouse Receipt).
+This means that anyone who holds Liberty Dollars owns the asset that backs it, and can take physical possession of that asset at any time.

 This makes Liberty Dollars a viable medium of exchange, because there is genuine value that can be held in the hand of the Bearer upon demand.
 The exchange of one item of value for another is known as Barter, and it is the oldest form of commerce.